Ps (Unix): Options

 ps has many options.
 On operating systems that support the SUS and POSIX standards, ps commonly runs with the options -ef, where "-e" selects every process and "-f" chooses the "full" output format.
-Another common option on these systems is -l, which specifies the "long" output format.
+Another common option on these systems is -l, which specifies the "long" output format from X/Open System Interfaces (XSI), an optional extension to POSIX.

 Most systems derived from BSD fail to accept the SUS and POSIX standard options because of historical conflicts.
 (For example, the "e" or "-e" option will display environment variables.)
 On such systems, ps commonly runs with the non-standard options aux, where "a" lists all processes on a terminal, including those of other users, "x" lists all processes without controlling terminals and "u" adds a column for the controlling user for each process.
 For maximum compatibility, there is no "-" in front of the "aux". "ps auxww" provides complete information about the process, including all parameters.